g8os/EFBD/docs/nbd/backup.md

 3. All content is written in a parallel and streamlined fashion:
     1. All blocks are read in parallel from the ARDB storage;
     2. The blocks are ordered in a single goroutine and sized to the correct export block size;
-    3. The newly sized blocks are all compressed, encrypted and stored in parallel;
+    3. The newly sized blocks are all compressed, optionally encrypted and stored in parallel;
     4. Link the block index with the block hash in the deduped map, unless it is already set, in which case false is returned;
     5. If the block is however new, it will now be stored on the (FTP) Storage Server;
 4. Store the deduped map on the (FTP) Storage Server;